Every Harlen is handcrafted by master Italian artisans using the finest — and most durable — all-Italian materials.

 Here, details of our details.

 Just north of Milan, in a town built around ancient roundabouts, along a dusty two-lane road, there is an almost magical place where master artisans have been creating exceptional leather goods for over 50 years.
 Today, this atelier creates items for the world's most recognized and enduring brands.
 The Harlen Collection is handcrafted here.

 The history of the atelier is one of entrepreneurship and commitment to craft.
-In the early 1960s, after apprenticing with several prominent leather goods workshops, an enterprising gentleman decided to open his own.
-Decades later, his sons joined him.
-Today, they are at its helm.
+In the 1960s, after apprenticing with several prominent leather goods workshops, an enterprising gentleman decided to open his own.
+His firm rose to prominence, and its position at luxury's apex has never wavered.

 Like so many ateliers in Italy, this one honed its collective skill over generations.
 But unlike so many others, it is uniquely able to execute our complex and challenging designs.
 Those at the atelier are truly the artisan's artisans, and they craft every one of our pieces with meticulous precision and extraordinary care.

 Our design, which was awarded U.S. design patent no. D780,060S, began as a pencil sketch.
 From that beginning, a talented industrial designer created a three-dimensional technical drawing that crossed oceans to appear in the workshop of veteran Italian metalsmiths.
 They created the custom molds that would become the brand's signature hardware.